gildor2/UEViewer/README.md

 ### Windows

 UModel is compiled using Visual Studio.
+Required VisualStudio 2010 or newer.
+Older Visual Studio compilers are not suitable because UModel's code using some C++11 stuff.

-Currently build is performed with Visual C++ 2010, but in theory almost all Visual Studio versions should be supported (perhaps except Visual C++ 6.0 and Visual C++ 2001).
+Currently build is performed with Visual C++ 2010.

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
 I've packaged Windows versions of these tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
 You can get everything what you need